 |INFO 2313||Principles of Program Structure and Design II||3|

 |INFO 2315||Data Structure||3|

 |INFO 2416||Server Operating Systems||3|

 Students enrolled in this program are expected to have their own laptop computers.

 Upon successful completion of this program, students are eligible to receive a Diploma in Computer Information Systems.

 The Computer Information Systems diploma is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience semesters.
 Students can complete two work semesters while completing their diploma.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
+Work terms generally occur full-time in separate 4 month work semesters.
 Work semesters alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements: